 Aquatic Animal Law Initiative

 Launched in 2016, the Aquatic Animal Law Initiative (AALI) is the first to focus on questions broadly relating to the legal protection of aquatic animals.

 Aquatic animals are too often left out of the legal and regulatory frameworks that provide some protection for other non-human animals.
 By “aquatic animals”, we mean not only fish, but also the myriad of other animals that live in water for most of their life: amphibians, finfish, marine mammals, crustaceans, reptiles, molluscs, aquatic birds, aquatic insects and even animals such as starfish and corals.
-Too little is understood about the welfare, environmental and health, and safety issues associated with aquatic animal use and production.
+Too little is understood about aquatic animals, their welfare, environmental and health, and safety issues associated with aquatic animal use and production.
 Likewise, too little of the evolving scientific data relating to aquatic animals is available to the public and policy makers.
 When making decisions affecting their lives, it is important to consider the critical role of aquatic animals within ecosystems, as well as their individual capacities and biological needs.

 Given the widespread use of aquatic animals for human goals, it is also important to consider questions raised by that usage - housing, feeding, medical care, transportation, slaughter, processing, breeding, testing, and exhibition.
 Until now, there has been no entity dedicated to the legal analysis of these issues.
 Thus, the Aquatic Animal Law Initiative (AALI) was created in order to consider the legal, as well as scientific and economic, contours of issues resulting from the use of aquatic animals.

 - The exclusions of fish from regulatory protection within the Animal Welfare Act;